kelleytjohnson/kelleytjohnson/README.md

 - 👋 Hi, I’m @kelleytjohnson
-- 👀 I’m interested in artificial intelligence and natural language processing
+- 👀 I’m a computer/electrical engineer returning to software.
+I'm interested in artificial intelligence and natural language processing.
-- 🌱 I’m currently learning more Python as well as AI applications in different industries such as including manufacturing, transportation, and e-commerce
+- 🌱 I’m currently learning more Python as well as AI applications in different industries such as including manufacturing, transportation, and e-commerce.
-- 💞️ I’m looking to collaborate on a AI project
+- 💞️ I’m looking to collaborate on an AI project
 - 📫 How to reach me at my LinkedIn Profile https://www.linkedin.com/in/kelleytjohnson/

 <!---